jodelamo/webpack-lab/README.md

 Note that this requires setting the `output.publicPath` configuration setting in order for split chunks to know which directory to load relative from.

+## Exercise

+Create a project of your own (e.g. by copying `/01-bundle` as a starting point) and create a simple layout with a header, body and footer area.
+Each area should be contained in separate templates and stylesheets.

+Somewhere in there you should also add an image.

+Remember that your project needs a single point of entry, such as `src/index.js`.